matter-labs/zksync/docs/swift-exits.md

 ![Algorithm scheme](https://i.imgur.com/5D1H486.png)

 1. While creating an **withdraw operation**, the user can create and sign a request for a **swift exit for this operation**.
 To indicate this operation, its hash will be used.
 2. Since validators are responsible for including a user’s operation in a block, they can take responsibility for processing this request.
 Validators can **verify the user's signature**, as well as to **sign this request** themselves.
-When the required number of signatures is collected (**2/3 of the total number of validators**), **validators send to `newSwiftExit` method of `SwiftExits`** contract following data:
+When the required number of signatures is collected (**2/3 of the total number of validators**), **validators send to `newSwiftExit` method of `SwiftExits` contract following data**:
    - SwiftExitRequest (sender, recepient, token, amount)
    - Aggregated signature
    - List of validators addresses